 Scenes Focus on just one child in each scene.
-What does he or she say or do?
+What does he or she

+say or do?
 Try to create a running record of what one child

 in each scene says and does.
-For one scene create an anecdotal record of an incident - what happens, who does what?
+For one scene create an

+anecdotal record of an incident - what happens, who does

+what?
 Who says what?

+,

+Children in the blank over

 Children in the block area

 Children with a cricket terrarium

+Children with a cricket terrarium

+Children discussing hunk hads and a new haby on the way

 Children discussing bunk beds and a new baby on the way

 Children at the lunch table

+omaren at the fation table

 A child who doesn't want to clean up